Brick, Inc. FAQ’s

 Brand advertisers may want to test higher frequency to ensure that the brand message gets through.

 Our Lift Analysis lets you test the real world impact of clicks versus checkout behavior, a measurement that is unique to online consumer package goods advertising.

-GSN offers a number of standard and unique testing functions.
+Brick, Inc. offers a number of standard and unique testing functions.